 The scholarships and fellowships provide recipients with the opportunity to attend and explore the operation of the field at the NRPA Annual Conference.
 A primary focus is to inspire future participation and leadership in NRPA and to develop professional contacts with leadership and members from around the nation.
 Recipients receive complimentary NRPA Annual Conference registration and a travel stipend.

-The application period for the 2024 NRPA Scholarships and Fellowships is January 5 - March 29.
+The nomination period for the 2024 NRPA Scholarships and Fellowships was January 5 - March 29.
+2024 Winners (listed below) will be recognized at the Best of the Best Ceremony at the 2024 NRPA Annual Conference in Atlanta, Georgia.

 Want to learn how to create an engaging application?
 Check out this video: Taking the Mystery Out of the NRPA Awards Process